EMAIL - If

 Bob P. Schimmel.

 email.
-If you would like to talk via Skype,
+If you would like to talk via WhatsApp, FaceTime or Skype,

-recognize you as "friendly fire."
+recognize you as "friendly fire!"
 (There are so many whackos out there).
-Please keep in mind that I live in the "northern

 WANT TO SUBMIT AN IDEA for a NEW TECH TIP? - Images, drawings or photographs are encouraged because like the expression goes, a picture is worth a thousand words.
 However, if you don't have them, don't let it hold you back.
 Send me the idea anyway.
 Between us we'll make it work so everybody benefits.
 That's what this is all about.

 REPORT AN ERROR ON THE WEB SITE - While I like to keep my technical writing skills sharp by publishing these Tech Tips, every once in a while a "mistake" slips through a crack.
-Technical writing must be objective and sometimes it is difficult to explain a concept without wordiness.
-It is also difficult to eliminate colloquialism.
-It creeps into a language to give it colour which presents its own set of problems.
+Technical writing must be objective and sometimes it is difficult to explain a concept with few words.
+It is also difficult to eliminate colloquialism as it creeps into a language to give it colour which presents its own set of problems.
 Aside from that, words are sometimes substituted to keep a conversation interesting by eliminating repetition.
 Then there are spelling differences in the various versions of the English language.
-Do you understand how difficult it can be to achieve clarity of understanding in a technical document, on a global scale?
+Do you understand how difficult it to achieve a clear understanding, on a global scale?
 In the absence of my buddy Brian who used to proof read my documents, I appreciate receiving the occasional nudge to correct a mistake.
 So please don't hesitate to ask for clarification or report an error in a Tech Tip.
-Bob Schimmel.
+Bob P. Schimmel.

 ABOUT THE AUTHOR - A lot of people have asked how I acquired my skills.
 Well shortly after our family moved to Canada I helped my uncle build three different ski boats.
 Each one lighter, stronger and faster than the previous; speed being the primary motivator!
 His last hull was cold molded 1/4" mahogany that beat all others on the lake.
 He showed an 11 year old kid techniques that would last a life time.
 The tools in his garage were phenomenal.
 Then in 1973 I returned to the Netherlands for a visit and got hooked on sailing when I boarded my uncle's 10M steel sloop.
 It was floating in the canal just outside his house in Amsterdam.
 How cool is that.
 I was itching to get on the water so my cousin borrowed a club dinghy and showed me how to tack up a channel in Vinkeveense, a group of tiny interconnected "lakes" south of Amsterdam.
 I was fascinated by the fact that you could actually sail to your destination.
 This is also when I learned about the long sailing lineage in our family, so maybe my interest was inevitable.
 At this time I worked in the Canadian arctic at an isolated micro-wave site and later travelled to every community in the NWT installing the telecommunications network, building the "Canadian Dream."
 Out on the tundra we almost never had contact with the rest of the world and I was therefore left to my own devices to complete a job.
 If something didn't work, I had to fabricate a "makeshift solution" till I could install the permanent device on a later trip.
 Boy did I learn a thing or two about logistics, helicopters, navigation on trackless terrain, engines, generators, hydraulics, oil rigs, mechanics, survival in extreme cold, insulation, chemicals, adhesives, scrounging for parts and oh yes, scotch.
 My friends I skied with could not understand why I endured the hardship but I was drawn to the adventure.
 Many people see a lot of mystique in sailing and perhaps this is another reason that attracted me to the sport.
 On the other hand, I can't ski in the summer so I had to find something else to do with water besides SCUBA dive in it!
 Unlike aircraft maintenance that demands an expensive certified specialist, mucking about in sailboats allows me to solve some complex problems quite inexpensively.
 Besides, I love to fine tune things to squeeze the most performance out of it.
 So it's not surprising that I "dabble" in sailboats today.